ImaanBontle/SDV-immersive-weathers/README.md

 <!--Recommended-->
 ### Recommended Mods <a id="recommended"></a>

 The following mods are entirely optional.
 You don't need these to enjoy Immersive Weathers but they may enhance your experience.
-I don't use them all myself however, so please only install those which sound interesting to you.
+I don't use them all myself, so please only install those which sound interesting to you.

 - **[Thunder and Frog Sounds][thunder-frog-link]** (requires [Custom Music][custom-music-link]) - for a more relaxing, cozy thunderstorm ambience.
 - **[Stardew Survival Project][survival-link]** - if you enjoy survival gameplay and like the idea of micro-managing your farmer's body temperature.